Frequently Asked Questions (FAQ)

 Adding an Apartment

-I wish to build an accessory dwelling unit.
+I wish to build an additional residential unit (ARU).
 Do I need to apply for a building permit?

 What size unit can I build?

-You can find details related to the requirements for an ADU on the Accessory Dwelling Unit web page.
+You can find details related to the requirements for an ARU on the Additional Residential Unit web page.
 The Ontario Building Code also sets requirements for minimum size of rooms and other matters.

-Do I need an additional parking space for the secondary dwelling unit?
+Do I need an additional parking space for the additional residential unit?

 Yes.
-Four parking spaces, each measuring 2.6 metres by 5.0 metres, exterior to a garage are required for a residence with an ADU.
+Four parking spaces, each measuring 2.6 metres by 5.0 metres, exterior to a garage are required for a residence with an ARU.

 Will my property taxes increase if I build a secondary dwelling unit?

-If the value of your property increases as a result of building a secondary dwelling unit, your property tax may increase.
+If the value of your property increases as a result of building an additional residential unit, your property tax may increase.
 If you would like more detailed information about property assessment, please contact MPAC toll free at 1-866-296-MPAC (6722).

-Is there any financial assistance available to build a secondary dwelling unit in my home?
+Is there any financial assistance available to build an additional residential unit in my home?

 The RRAP provides financial assistance to eligible applicants to convert/develop existing residential properties that can reasonably accommodate a secondary self-contained unit.
 More information about eligibility and financial assistance is available from the CMHC.